Level/abstract-leveldown/README.md

 ### `chainedBatch = AbstractChainedBatch(db)`

 The first argument to this constructor must be an instance of your `AbstractLevelDOWN` implementation.
-The constructor will set `chainedBatch._db` which is used to access `db._serialize*` and ensures that `db` will not be garbage collected in case there are no other references to it.
+The constructor will set `chainedBatch.db` which is used to access `db._serialize*` and ensures that `db` will not be garbage collected in case there are no other references to it.

 #### `chainedBatch._put(key, value)`